How to find the best retirement community

 Overall

-Wyoming, the Cowboy State, attracts outdoors oriented active adults over 55.
-You could probably win a trivia contest with this factoid - Wyoming is the least populous state (population was 515,000 in 2006).
+Wyoming, the Cowboy State, attracts outdoors oriented active adults over 55; here you will find information on all the best places to retire in Wyoming.
+You could probably win a trivia contest with this factoid – Wyoming is the least populous state (population was about 586,000 in 2015, median age 36.8).
 It has terrain ranging from the High Plains to ragged mountains like the Grand Tetons.
 The Snake, Yellowstone, and Platte Rivers are just some of the rivers that flow through Wyoming.
 Yellowstone National Park and Grand Teton National Park attract millions of visitors.
 Cheyenne is its largest city.
 The scenery and recreation opportunities are outstanding.
 It is somewhat remote, although Cheyenne is only 100 miles from Denver.
 Skiing, hiking, and river sports are outstanding in Wyoming.
-This site will acquaint you with some basic facts about what it's like to retire in Wyoming.
+This site will acquaint you with some basic facts about what it’s like to retire in Wyoming.
+Updated Dec.
+2016.

 The Wikipedia entry for Wyoming has more facts.